Politics on the Edge: Critical reception

 Reviewing in The Guardian, Luke Harding describes the book as a "brilliant portrait of a nation in decline" and refers to Stewart as a modern James Boswell.
 Reviewing in the political magazine The House, historian Peter Hennessy calls the book "truly absorbing" and "fascinating".
 Reviewing in The Scotsman, Joyce McMillan says an exceptional political memoir and a pleasure to read.
 Reviewing in the Financial Times, Gideon Rachman said the book is likely to become a classic.
-Writing in The Atlantic, Michael Ignatieff describes the book as a brilliant and unsparing portrait of Stewarts time in politics.
+Writing in The Atlantic, Michael Ignatieff describes the book as a brilliant and unsparing portrait of Stewart's time in politics.

 Hennessy says that the book is a study in pain and disillusionment.
 Harding says that it is hard to disagree with Stewart's conclusions.
 McMillan feels that, owing to Stewart's distrust of all forms of ideology, he fails to offer a real analysis of the causes of problems.
 She posits that Tory attacks on "big government" and underfunding have led to a loss of integrity within the state and a growth of corporate interests.
 While she says that Stewart does not offer solutions, she says he vividly and eloquently sets out problems.

 Cherwell reviewed the book positively and reserved especial praise for Stewart himself:

 "In a Parliament and more specifically a party filled with hundreds of bleating robots, he is a free intelligence, with a rich appreciation of the arts, nature, history, tradition, and cultures.
 He is an anachronism, not in the cartoonish sense, but because if he were referred to as a “right honourable gentleman”, it would be a fact rather than an appellation.
 No other modern politician could say without irony that he believes in love of country, respect for tradition, prudence at home, and restraint abroad, or could give a speech containing the line that 'True courage is not the opposite of cowardice, but the golden mean, between cowardice and foolhardiness.'
 Had he been born a century and a half earlier, Stewart might have been remembered as one of the great Victorian statesmen, a Prime Minister or a Viceroy, as well as a man of letters."

 The book was long-listed for the 2024 Lakeland Book of the Year.